CALL for NOMINATIONS: 2022 IWCA Outstanding Book Award

 The book or major work should

-- Make a significant contribution to the scholarship and research on writing centers.
+- Make a significant contribution to the scholarship of or research on writing centers.

 - Address one or more issues of long-term interest to writing center administrators, theorists, and practitioners.

-- Discuss theories, practices, or policies that contribute to a richer understanding of writing center work.
+- Discuss theories, practices, policies, or experiences that contribute to a richer understanding of writing center work.

 - Show sensitivity toward the situated contexts in which writing centers exist and operate.